-Heating the inside of a tent, fishing shelter or small room does not have to be an expensive exercise.
+Heating the inside of a tent or fishing shelter without electricity does not have to be a difficult exercise.
 By using some cheap tea lights and clay pots a very effective and novel DIY tent heater can be made.
-Obviously it cannot generate the same amount of heat as these tent heaters, but it will only cost a fraction.
+Obviously, it cannot generate the same amount of heat as these tent heaters, but it will only cost a fraction.

 DIY Tent Heater Candle Method: